 This page describes how to query data from QuestDB using different programming languages and tools.
-To query data in a running instance, there are three main methods that can be used:

 QuestDB ships with an embedded Web Console running by default on port

 Aside from the Code Editor, the Web Console includes a data visualization panel for viewing query results as tables or graphs and an Import tab for uploading datasets as CSV files.
-For more details on these components and general use of the console, see the Web Console reference page.
+For more details on these components and general use of the console, see the Web Console page.